Ruleofnine/achivit_rs/README.md

 ### Running the Bot

-Finally, run the following command to build and run the bot:
+Finally, run the following command to run the bot:

 ```shell
     cargo run